PeteyChan/SimpleECS/README.md

   Console.WriteLine($"{entity} value is {value}");        // afterwards
 });

-var all_entities = wrold.CreateQuery();                       // a simple way to match against all entities is to make a query with no filters all_entities.Foreach( entity => entity.Destroy());    // a simple way to delete all entities
+var all_entities = world.CreateQuery();                       // a simple way to match against all entities is to make a query with no filters all_entities.Foreach( entity => entity.Destroy());    // a simple way to delete all entities
 ```